Lacrymology/states/varnish/doc/metrics.rst

 n_wrk_drop
 ~~~~~~~~~~

-Number of requests :doc:`/varnish/doc/index` has given up trying to
+Number of requests :doc:`index` has given up trying to
 handle due to a full queue.

 n_wrk_failed
 ~~~~~~~~~~~~

-Number of times :doc:`/varnish/doc/index` tried but failed to create a worker thread.
+Number of times :doc:`index` tried but failed to create a worker thread.

 n_wrk_lqueue